 - Otherwise, with your consent.

 PeopleCheck is assisted by a variety of third parties to deliver the services offered by us and operate our business on a day-to-day basis.
 These third parties are too numerous to list and they change from time-to-time.
 Further, various third parties may be contacted during the background checking of a particular candidate and will often vary on a case-by-case basis.
 Some examples of the types of third parties include:

-- software development firms such as Site Suite, located in Sydney, Australia and AccioData, located in Dripping Springs, Texas, United States of America
+- Software development firms such as AccioData, located in Dripping Springs, Texas, United States of America

-- government departments (direct and through brokers) such as ASIC, ITSA, The Australian Criminal Intelligence Commission (ACIC) etc.
+- Government departments (direct and through brokers) such as ASIC, AFSA, The Australian Criminal Intelligence Commission (ACIC) etc.

-Wherever possible, PeopleCheck engages Australian third parties that are subject to the same Australian Privacy Principles detailed in the Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth) as PeopleCheck and/or impose equivalent contractual restrictions.
+Wherever possible, PeopleCheck engages Australian third parties that are subject to the same Australian Privacy Principles detailed in the Privacy Act 1988 (Cth) as PeopleCheck and/or impose equivalent contractual restrictions.

 In some cases, such as when undertaking validations (with a former employer, educational institutes, government departments, for example), PeopleCheck’s ability to impose adherence to Australian Privacy Principles is limited.
 In those circumstances, PeopleCheck will carefully consider the risks to the protection of personal information when releasing information.
 We use all reasonable means to verify the accuracy and completeness of information, statements and opinions made available to us during our enquiries.